 All schools are eligible to apply for the First Access grant provided that the class for which it is being claimed has not previously participated in the First Access programme.

 - If the school does not have a teacher in mind, they can contact the Hub Manager, Tanya Moore at firstname.lastname@example.org for a list of local teachers and organisations who may be able to deliver or refer to the list on Cornwall Council website - Cornwall Council website.

-- Provider undertakes initial planning meeting – 45 mins – (using Planning Meeting Discussion form to structure conversation and capture feedback) and helps school to set up School Music Plan (using pro-forma - Primary or Secondary)
+- Provider undertakes initial planning meeting using the Planning Meeting Discussion form to structure conversation and capture feedback and helps school to create their School Music Plan (School Music Plan template available - Primary or Secondary)

 - The school must pay the provider directly and then invoice the Hub to draw down the grant.
 The Hub will reimburse the school for the cost of the sessions up to the value of £33.75 per session (for 12 sessions provided all sessions delivered, including meetings) once all documents are received in the Hub office.

-- School sends supporting documentation and invoice to Hub office to draw down their grant– this documentation includes the School Music Plan, Session Register and Review Meeting Notes.
+- School sends supporting documentation and invoice to Hub office to draw down their grant– documentation that we require is the School Music Plan, Sessions Register and Review Meeting Notes.